horacioibrahim/iugu-python/README.md

 Overview
 --------
-This package contains wrapper code used to call the Iugu from Python.
+This package contains the lib code used to call the Iugu API from Python.

 Prerequisites
 -------------